whitneyburton/portfolios/students/1611-back/maria-stenquist/20170112-maria-stenquist-m1.md

 Being a part of Turing Diversity--I am excited to work on initiatives to help provide support those that do not feel they come from backgrounds that are traditionally associated with coding & the tech sector.
 Furthermore, I hope the Turing Diversity student body group is able to help cut accross lines of class, race, gender, sexual orientation and further promote Turing's inclusive mission.
 This started in the latter part of the module, and I am eager to be a strong member of this group and see how it develops going forward.

 I have really enjoyed going to the posse talks, the guest speakers, and I think that going to 'imposters lunch' has been really good for me to remember to focus on combining a growth mindset and digging in and believing in myself.
 Susi (spearheading imposters lunch) is amazing, and such a supportive member of Turing!
+I really enjoyed going to Imposters Lunch.

 I made myself available to others in our Mod1 cohort.
 I was always available to lend an ear and be there for students who were struggling on a personal level, or were stressed out with the content/projects.
 Over the holiday break, there was a core group of people that were in Blakement and I think there was a lot of camaraderie and working with others on drills and really helping each other understand material.
 On Slack, even late at night I was online and I definitely responded first to the messages from other students that needed to vent, wanted someone to talk to, or wanted to discuss how they were feeling.
 Mod1 is tough, and I was really glad too see more cohort cohesion in the last couple weeks of the module.
 I think being there for each other really enhanced the Turing experience for many in the cohort.